originphp/website/source/docs/utility/storage.md

 Storage::write('test.txt','hello world!');
 ```

 You can also write to folders directly.
+Folders in the tree that do not exist will be created automatically.

 ```php
 Storage::write('my_folder/test.txt','hello world!');